SitecorePowerShell/Book/GLOSSARY.md

 ## Logout-User
 SPE Cmdlet - Logs the current user out.

+## Move-Item
+Windows Cmdlet - Moves an item from one location to another.

 ## New-Domain
 SPE Cmdlet - Creates a new domain with the specified name.